PeterC-alfaisal/likelihoodR/README.md

 The likelihood approach focusses on the observed data, using maximum likelihood for estimates, and calculates likelihood ratios for specific parameter values given the collected data.
-The log of a likelihood ratio is known as the *support*.
-This statistic has distinct advantages.
+The log of the likelihood is known as the *support*.
+When comparing two parameter values (as might be suggested by different hypotheses), the difference in log likelihoods represents the ratio of likelihoods.
+Using support has distinct advantages.
 It represents the weight of evidence with a scale that ranges from positive to negative (indicating support for or against a hypothetical parameter value).
 Support values obtained from independent studies